Generic Name: gemcitabine (jem-SYE-ta-been)

 - Lab tests, including liver or kidney function and complete blood cell counts, may be performed while you use gemcitabine.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: Gemcitabine may cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using gemcitabine while you are pregnant.
-It is not known if gemcitabine is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while you are taking gemcitabine.

 Possible side effects of gemcitabine: